Category: Uncategorized

 Deep Reflection:

-• How does trust in God reshape your response to fear?
+• How does salvation reshape your identity?

 #DeeplyRooted #DailyRenewed